masterspin/internship-scraper/README.md

 ## Contact

-For any inquiries or feedback, please contact us at [ritijcode@gmail.com](mailto:ritijcode@gmail.com).
+For any inquiries or feedback, please contact me at [ritijcode@gmail.com](mailto:ritijcode@gmail.com).

 ---